houseofthe051010/Claw-Drone/README.md

 4. Four-servos claw
 3D print four SG90 mount holders and install one beneath each motor holder.
+ * This is inside the Additional Attachment individual STLs, print the mirrored and normal servo claw attachment twice (4 total)
-Install the 10mm M3s to mount them and secure each SG90 servo to its printed holder with the self-tapping screws.
+ * Also print the servo mounts to mount them with the motor mounts Install the 10mm M3s to mount them and secure each SG90 servo to its printed holder with the self-tapping screws.
 Route the servo cables along the arms to the inside.
 Secure them outside the motor and propeller area with zip ties.
 Connect all four servo positive wires to XL4005 OUT+, and all four grounds to OUT-.
 Connect the PWM control lines as servo 1 – GPIO16, servo 2 – GPIO17, servo 3 – GPIO5, and servo 4 – GPIO18.